Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 • Variance = 0: All data points are identical — no spread whatsoever

 • Relationship to SD: Standard deviation = √(variance).
-Standard deviation is in the original units and easier to interpret
+SD is in the original units and easier to interpret

 • Key distinction: Population variance divides by N; sample variance divides by n−1 (Bessel's correction)